JPLABRADOR/Lesson-13-Project/README.md

 ```
 cd Lesson-13-Project
 ```
-While the "Home Loan Wizard" app is still running in A browser window, execute the "Lesson 13 Project" automation:
+While the "Home Loan Wizard" app is still running in a browser window, execute the "Lesson 13 Project" automation:
 ```
 nightwatch /tests/homeLoanWizard.js
 ```